sketchy-manifold/sketchy-bot-framework/README.md

 ## Core Event Loop
 The event loop in `src/core.py` is the runtime coordinator. `Core.run` connects the WebSocket, subscribes to `global/new-bet`, and hands each message to `on_bet`, which fetches market context, evaluates all strategies concurrently, and places resulting bets through `ManifoldClient`.
-Errors and placed bets are logged via the CSV logger in `src/logger.py`, and recent counterbets are tracked to avoid immediate re-engagement.
+Errors and placed bets are logged via the CSV logger in `src/logger.py`.

 Flow at a glance:
 - Parse each incoming bet batch into `Bet` objects, then load the market and recent bet history.